 Create a small-scale (3"-5") landscape or map quilt using a variety of techniques.
 Leah will introduce her personal style of reverse appliqué and cater it to different experience levels.
 Fabric and color selection, repurposing, composition, and hand stitching will also be addressed.
 Come with ideas or memories of places that have moved you, but more importantly come with a desire to experiment and have fun!

 Inspiration suggestions from Leah: "You could definitely consider beforehand what you might want to make.
 Bringing an image is great.
 It is also fine to come up with a fantasy landscape or a completely made-up map on the spot.
 Or you could work from a memory as I do.
 You could choose to recreate a landscape drawing that your kid did.
 It can be as simple or complicated as you want.
 How ever you choose to interpret your map or landscape is great!"

-Sewing machine in good working order with power cord & foot pedal
+Sewing machine with zig-zag stitch, in good working order with a power cord & foot pedal

 Variety (color and/or weight) of spools of threads for machine sewing

 Embroidery floss, colors of your choice

 Woven cotton or linen scraps (leftover from quilt projects or old clothing)

 Small (approx. 4”) needlecraft scissors

 Suggested if needed: thimble, needle threader, seam ripper